-Through a partnership with the U.S. Department of Education's Office of Indian Education, Pala Band of Mission Indians is able to award American Indians/Alaska Natives with the opportunity to earn a California preliminary K-12 teaching credential or a California principal certification.
-Six teacher candidates will be selected; six principal candidates will be selected.
+The CICSC in partnership with the U.S. Department of Education's Office of Indian Education, and the Pala Band of Mission Indians offered American Indians/Alaska Natives the opportunity to pursue a California preliminary K-12 teaching credential or principal certification.
+This initiative supported six teacher candidates and six principal candidates.